What is creatine monohydrate?

 After the loading phase comes the Maintenance Phase, where the amount is reduced to approximately 5g daily for around 3-4 weeks.

 The loading phase is optional, however, the benefits will be immediate.
 If you choose not to do a loading phase, it is avisable to start with the following intake from the very first day:

 - 0.1g of creatine for every Kg of body weight

 Creatine and Whey Protein

-Both supplements can be perfectly combined in the same milkshake.
+Both supplements can be perfectly combined in the same shake.
 You can also make a 'stack' or combination of products with impressive results.
-It would be taken as a post-training shake:
+It would be consumed as a post-workout shake:

 - Glutamine + BCAAs + Creatine + Whey Protein

 We can divide its side effects into two categories:

 First of all, creatine retains water, but at an intracellular level and not subcutaneously.
 Therefore it will not compromise aesthetic goals; it can even be positive to consume creatine during a cutting phase, since it can help to increase the muscle tone.

 On the other hand, creatine side effects are mostly related to the loading phase, where there may be certain stomach problems, such as diarrhea or even nausea.
 To avoid this problem, it is advisable to choose another another supplementation protocol.